Herbert C. Bonner Bridge Replacement

 A bridge of this scale requires a solid foundation.
 Three substructure and foundation systems were tailored specifically to the varying scour profiles and subsurface conditions.
 Using state-of-the-art analysis software, our structural and geotechnical engineers developed complex soil-structure interaction models of the foundations.

 Domenic Coletti, HDR design manager, explained one of our unique solutions: “To our knowledge, no one has previously designed and built a foundation where piles had to be jetted and driven through nearly 140 feet of soil in a way that still provided adequate capacity after 84 feet of scour occurs.
 Our geotechnical engineers developed a completely new method for the rational calculation of required driving resistance for the piles.
 To vet our proposed method, we had international pile foundation experts peer-review and endorse the procedure.”

 In addition to the design and construction challenges, the Bonner Bridge project also faces a number of habitat-related hurdles — particularly for the environmentally sensitive Pea Island National Wildlife Refuge and the Cape Hatteras National Seashore.
 HDR’s permitting experts worked with the affected stakeholder agencies to ensure that the environmental effects are minimized.

 The project team’s collaborative, multi-disciplinary approach addressed all of the design challenges, as reflected in their final bids that provided the best value solution to NCDOT for a challenging, large-scale and high-profile project.

-Although the design was essentially completed in 2013, further progress was restricted due to litigation.
+Although the design was essentially completed in early 2013, further progress was restricted due to litigation.
 The lawsuit was resolved in August 2015 and the project broke ground seven months later.
 Despite the many challenges of such a unique and complex site, the completed Herbert C. Bonner replacement bridge will provide NCDOT, local residents and innumerable vacationers with a safe, durable crossing for the next century.